asuyou/notes/01 inbox/ports.md

 2. Registered ports `1024 -> 49_151` that are assigned to proprietary protocols by IANA
 3. Dynamic/Private ports `49_152+` these can be used by any application

+We want to minimize the number of ports open to just the ones necessary

+We can shutdown the service opening the ports with Window : either GUI or `net stop <service>`
+Linux: `sudo stop <service>`

+We can block with the firewall

 ## Ports for SEC+

 These are the ports and protocols that need to be remembered